Understanding Transformer for Snowflake

 Transformer for Snowflake performs DataFrame-based processing using Snowpark client libraries.
 You do not have to set up Snowpark in your Snowflake account to use Transformer for Snowflake.

-To use Transformer for Snowflake, simply sign up with StreamSets, provide your Snowflake credentials, and you are ready to design pipelines.
+To use Transformer for Snowflake, simply sign up with IBM StreamSets, provide your Snowflake credentials, and you are ready to design pipelines.

 Transformer for